Skip to main content

 PRSI and other contributions

-If you are on the Shorter Working Year scheme, you are not earning during the period of leave.
-This means that you are not making PRSI contributions during this time.
-You should contact the Department of Employment Affairs and Social Protection to clarify how this impacts you.
+If you are on the Shorter Working Year scheme, you are not earning during your period of leave.
+This means you are not making PRSI contributions during this time.
+To understand how this may affect you, contact the Department of Employment Affairs and Social Protection.

-It is your responsibility to ensure any voluntary contributions normally deducted from your salary continue to be paid.
-For example health insurance or savings plans.
-This only applies if these deductions normally come from your salary.
+You are responsible for making sure that any voluntary deductions normally taken from your salary continue to be paid.
+This includes deductions such as health insurance or savings plans.
+This only applies if these deductions usually come from your salary.

 Accepting your leave

-If approved, you must accept the offer for leave within 5 working days.
-If you do not accept the offer, it may be given to another person.
+If your leave is approved, you must accept the offer within 5 working days.
+If you do not accept it, the offer may be given to someone else.

-If you make special salary arrangements you cannot change or cancel the dates of your leave.
+If you choose special salary arrangements, you cannot change or cancel the dates of your leave.

 How other leave entitlement is affected by the scheme